erickbytes/lofipython/content/blog/Fixing-User-Site-Packages-Not-Visible-Python-Pip-Install-Error.rst

     ERROR: Cannot perform a '--user' install.
 User site-packages are not visible in this virtualenv.

-I found a `Stack Overflow post <https://github.com/microsoft/vscode-python/issues/14327>`_ that fixed the problem!
+I found a `Github thread <https://github.com/microsoft/vscode-python/issues/14327>`_ that fixed the problem!
 You need to update your pyvenv.cfg in order to resolve this conflict.

-**Here is the how to fix your Python environment from Github user jawalahe:**
+Here is the how to fix your Python environment from Github user `jawalahe <https://github.com/microsoft/vscode-python/issues/14327#issuecomment-757408341>`_ :

 1. Go to the pyvenv.cfg file in the Virtual environment folder
 2. Set include-system-site-packages to true and save the change.

+After completing this, my pip installs worked again and no longer returned the error.